 Audit Ref.
-Ref.
 Hazard 7.9 Where fitted, are letter boxes that breach fire doors or elements of construction between common parts and dwellings or other demised areas, located in the neutral plane or otherwise protected from fire?
-7.10 So far as can be determined within the scope of this risk assessment, was there anything to indicate that, where provided, common extract ducts in this multi-occupied building were not suitably protected?
+7.10 7.10 So far as can be determined within the scope of this risk assessment, was there anything to indicate that, where provided, common extract ducts in the multi-occupied building were not suitably protected?
 7.11 Was the extent of access to roof spaces, ceiling voids, lofts and entrance doors to demised areas sufficient to facilitate a suitable general assessment of the integrity of those elements of passive fire protection?
-7.12 Are there any structural elements of the building's exterior that might contribute to rapid or unrestricted fire spread and, or, which have not been confirmed as being compliant with national building regulations?
-Medium 7.13 Is there a suitably located premises information box for the fire and rescue service?
+No Issue 7.12 Are there any structural elements of the building's exterior that might contribute to rapid or unrestricted fire spread and, or, which have not been confirmed as being compliant with national building regulations?
+No Issue 7.13 Is there a suitably located premises information box for the fire and rescue service?
 No Issue 8 Fire Detection and Alarm 8.1 So far as can be determined, is the means of detecting a fire and raising the alarm suitable and sufficient for the building design, purpose, occupancy and evacuation strategy?
-8.2 Are the fire alarm control and indicating panels free from any fault (trouble) or fire indicator lamps?
-8.3 Is a current and clear zone plan of the fire alarm system located adjacent to the main fire alarm panel, and adjacent to repeater panels where necessary in accordance with BS 5839?
+No Issue 8.2 Are the fire alarm control and indicating panels free from any fault (trouble) or fire indicator lamps?
+No Issue 8.3 Is a current and clear zone plan of the fire alarm system located adjacent to the main fire alarm panel, and adjacent to repeater panels where necessary in accordance with BS 5839?
 8.4 So far as can be determined within the scope of this risk assessment, was there any indication that the boundaries of the fire alarm zones do not follow the compartmentation lines within the building?
-8.5 Is cause and effects documentation available to describe which building services and systems are interfaced with the fire alarm and detections system and what effects the activation of the alarm has upon those systems?
-8.6 So far as could be determined within the limits of this type of fire risk assessment, do all point detectors have a clear space of at least 500mm all the way around them, unobstructed by goods, walls, down stands, surface mounted light fittings, ventilation grills or other obstructions?
+No Issue 8.5 Is cause and effects documentation available to describe which building services and systems are interfaced with the fire alarm and detections system and what effects the activation of the alarm has upon those systems?
+No Issue 8.6 So far as could be determined within the limits of this type of fire risk assessment, do all point detectors have a clear space of at least 500mm all the waround them, unobstructed by goods, walls, down stands, surface mounted light fittings, ventilation grills or other obstructions?
 8.7 So far as could be determined within the limits of this type of fire risk assessment, were all detectors uncovered and open to ambient atmosphere?
 No Issue 8.8 Where provided, are all Manual Call Points (MCP's) easily accessible and unobstructed, provided with guards to reduce the incidence of accidental activation and can the test facilities be easily accessed?
-8.9 Where required to channel products of combustion towards smoke detectors mounted on the underside of ceilings, are the ceilings in tact and free from open grills or other openings?
+8.9 Low